Last updated on July 22, 2025

 Step 1: Token generation.
 Step 2: Sweet-Gum Recluse.
 Step 3: Profit.

-It also has cascade, so it can cascade into other creature that get the counters.
+It also has cascade, so it can cascade into another creature that gets the counters.

 Multani, Yavimaya's Avatar

 Multani, Yavimaya's Avatar is a bomb in Limited and playable in formats like Cube.
 It's just plain big and comes back from the graveyard.
-You can even replay lands this way.
+You can even rebuy lands this way for future landfall triggers.

 Doom Weaver

-Soulbonding Doom Weaver with a 4/4 already produces a card-building engine, plus it’s got spider tribal synergies.
+Soulbonding Doom Weaver with a 4/4 already produces a card-building engine, plus it's just a good include in spider decks.

 Weathered Sentinels